 Whiterock maximizes cost savings by making choices that conserve soil and keep money in our pockets rather than watching it wash or blow away.
 We have learned from experience the many benefits of not tilling the land.

-leaves biomass behind that is extra protection until cover crops have the opportunity to sprout and establish roots.
+Leaves biomass behind, providing extra protection until cover crops have the opportunity to sprout and establish roots

-equals less field time; which reduces soil compaction and fuel use and allows extra time to get other projects done.
+Less field time, which reduces soil compaction and fuel use and allows extra time to get other projects done

-builds less compacted, better drained, fit soils that give crops the nutrients they need while keeping excess fertilizer from reaching the Middle Raccoon River.
+Builds less compacted, better drained, fit soils that gives crops the nutrients they need while keeping excess fertilizer from reaching the Middle Raccoon River

-increases revenue by letting cattle eat the left over stalks or cover crops (free fertilizer without chemicals).
+Increases revenue by letting cattle eat the left over stalks or cover crops

 Livestock on the Farm

-Whiterock sees the importance of balancing plants and animals to have functioning ecosystems on all of our land and biological diversity is a key component to any ecosystem.
-An agriculture ecosystem looks very different than a native prairie, savanna, or wetland ecosystem but they all require a healthy diversity.
+Whiterock understands the importance of balancing plants and animals to have functioning ecosystems on all of our land and biological diversity.
+An agriculture ecosystem looks very different than a native prairie, savanna, or wetland ecosystem but they all require healthy diversity.

 By alternating only between corn and beans, there are many missed opportunities to diversify the landscape.
-Plant species can be diversified by having additional crops included in the rotation; including diversified native prairie plantings for waterways and buffer strips compared to a monoculture; and utilizing various cover crops.
+Plant species can be diversified by having additional crops included in the rotation, including diversified native prairie plantings for waterways and buffer strips compared to a monoculture, and utilizing various cover crops.
 Ecosystems also need animals.
-Ungulates such as bison created diversity in the prairies; cows create diversity in the ag fields.
+Ungulates such as bison create diversity in the prairies, while cows create diversity in the farm fields.